 How low is too low?

-Hopefully by now you’re convinced that pricing your course low is, in most cases, a bad idea.
+Hopefully, you’re convinced that pricing your course low is, in most cases, a bad idea.
 So the next logical question is, how low is too low?

 Unfortunately, there isn’t a perfect answer to this question.
 A price that would be considered too low will depend on a variety of factors including your specific niche/market, your course topic, your marketing, the trust you have with your market, and your authority and credibility in your market.